Internet Marketing

 Bistro To Go restaurant & catering

 We successfully launched Bistro To Go in 2007 using mainly traditional marketing tactics.
-Since then the company has continued to grow and add new elements, including Bistro Soul.
+Since then the company has continued to grow and add diverse new offerings.
+By 2011, the array of products and services had become somewhat confusing for customers.

-First, we evolved and expanded the existing Bistro To Go brand to Bistro To Go & Company—the new “umbrella.”
-Next, we applied the expanded brand and a mouth-watering, fresh look to: 1) a new 34-page marketing website, 2) a new Facebook page, and 3) a new more user-friendly e-newsletter (1st new vs. old) with weekly menus and events.
+First, we evolved the existing Bistro To Go brand to Bistro To Go & Company—the new “umbrella.”
+Next, we applied the expanded brand and a fresh look to: 1) a new website, 2) a new Facebook page, and 3) a new more user-friendly e-newsletter.

-2. Update a 23-year old company’s Internet presence
+2. Update & grow a 27-year old company’s Internet presence

 Master Remodelers contractor

-In 2009, we replaced their 9-year old website with a brand new 32-page site featuring an easy to manage Joomla content management system.
-The new website also includes a beautiful interactive portfolio of project photos and an innovative interactive quiz for visitors.
+In 2009, we replaced their old website with a new one featuring an easy to manage Joomla CMS platform.
+It included an interactive portfolio of project photos and an innovative interactive quiz for visitors.

-3. Build a first ever Internet presence for a 50-year old company
+3. Build a 1st ever Internet presence for a 50-year old company

 “Pittsburgh’s Oldest and Friendliest Tavern”

-Since 2009, we’ve implemented a variety of traditional and Web 2.0 marketing tactics for “Pittsburgh’s oldest and friendliest tavern,” starting first with building a 7-page simple, informative, fun and colorful website.
-Built on a simple WordPress content management system, the owner learned the system in two lessons and is now in full control and has written more than 100 blogs since the launch!
+Since 2009, we’ve implemented a variety of traditional and Web 2.0 marketing tactics for “Pittsburgh’s oldest and friendliest tavern,” starting with building a first ever website.

 .

-4. Rebuild & expand a vacation home developer’s marketing website
+4. Rebuild & expand a vacation home developer’s Internet presence

 A private residence club in an Eastern ski town